huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_channel.md

 The `member_group` block supports:

 * `name` - (Required, String) Specifies the name of the member group.
+  The valid length is limited from `3` to `64`, only chinese and english letters, digits, hyphens (-), underscores (_) and dots (.) are allowed.
+  The name must start with a Chinese or English letter.

 * `description` - (Optional, String) Specifies the description of the member group.